Aboudoc/Ethernaut-OpenZeppelin/README.md

 Use the instance address logged to the console to deploy the exploit.
 Address of the victim is set in the constructor.

-Add your RPC url and private key to .env file
+Add your RPC url and private key to `.env` file

 ```sh
 PRIVATE_KEY=
 GOERLI_RPC_URL=
 ```

+Note: Each challenge can be done/verified on [Remix](https://remix.ethereum.org/)

 # 07.Force